tigerbeetle/tigerbeetle/README.md

 3. Recovery readiness.
   * See [#212](https://github.com/tigerbeetledb/tigerbeetle/issues/212) for details.
 4. Support querying all transfers associated with an account id.
-  * Until this happens you can only query individual accounts and transfers by id.
+  * Until this is implemented you can only query individual accounts and transfers by id.

 ## License